stelong/GPErks/README.md

-# gpytGPE
+# GPErks

-A univariate Gaussian Process Emulator (GPE) implementation around GPyTorch (gpyt).
+A Python library to (bene)fit Gaussian Process Emulators.

+# TODO: update

 This library contains the tools needed for constructing a univariate Gaussian process emulator (GPE) as a surrogate model of a generic map *X -> y*.
 The map (e.g. a computer code input/output) is simply described by the (*N x D*) *X* matrix of input parameters and the respective (*N x 1*) *y* vector of one output feature, both provided by the user.
 GPEs are implemented as the sum of a mean function given by a linear regression model (with first-order degreed polynomials) and a centered (zero-mean) Gaussian process regressor with RBF kernel as covariance function.